mariaceron15/multilingual_journal_club/README.md

 3) improve our language and communication skills
 4) get us used to version control etc. with GitHub!

+Currently, the repo is organized such that every week has its own top-level, numbered directory.
+A readme in this directory should point us to the week's article.
+Summaries are organized in sub-directories for each target language.
+Additional files may be added for summary thoughts from each group, pointing out important concepts that they note based on their corrections and discussion.

 # Resources
 The Science of Scientific Writing: https://www.americanscientist.org/blog/the-long-view/the-science-of-scientific-writing